Compiled on: 2025-06-30 — printable version

 (depending on who created a file first)

-and loads of warnings about LF
+and loads of warnings about LF/CRLF conversions.

 Line endings should instead be configured per file type!

-file in the repository root
+.gitattributesLF everywhere, but for Windows scripts (bat, cmd, ps1).gitattributes file in the repository root

 * text=auto eol=lf